Indiana University of Pennsylvania: 19th century

-The school opened its doors in 1875 following the mold of the French École Normale.
-It enrolled just 225 students.
-All normal school events were held within a single building which also contained a laboratory school for model teaching.
+20th century

 Control and ownership of the institution passed to the Commonwealth of Pennsylvania in 1920.
 In 1927, by authority of the Pennsylvania General Assembly, it became State Teachers College at Indiana, with the right to grant degrees.
-As its mission expanded, the name was changed in 1959 to Indiana State College.
-In 1965, the institution achieved university status and became Indiana University of Pennsylvania, or IUP.
+The name was changed in 1959 to Indiana State College.
+In 1965, the institution became Indiana University of Pennsylvania, or IUP.

-2013-present
+21st century

-IUP total enrollment peaked in the Fall of 2012 at 15,379 and has declined steadily since.
-This enrollment decline caused financial difficulties for the university which struggled to cover costs for its 2010 dormitory expansion.
+IUP total enrollment peaked in the fall of 2012 at 15,379 and has declined steadily since.
+The decline caused financial difficulties for the university which struggled to cover costs for its 2010 dormitory expansion.
 In October 2020, IUP President Michael Driscoll announced restructuring and retrenchment plans related to leadership's NextGen proposal.
 Retrenchment or lay-off notices were issued to 81 tenured or tenure-track faculty on October 30, 2020, with another 47 expected before the end of the academic year.
-Fall 2021 enrollment was 9,009.
-In the fall of 2022, enrollment was 8,832.
+Fall 2022 enrollment was approximately 8,800.
+In the spring of 2023, in an effort to address decreasing enrollment and a budget deficit of $20 million, IUP eliminated five executive positions including four vice presidents and the chief marketing officer.